 As any parent knows, you can’t force a child to do anything they don’t want to do.
 So, when negotiating isn’t an option, you’ll have to depend on your natural talents of persuasion.
 No matter the scenario, you can creatively reframe it so it appeals to your child and changes their way of thinking.
 Those are just the skills you need to win a sale or convince a manager to try out your idea.

 You can simply explain the most complex things

 If there’s one quality every employer looks for and every job needs is someone with the ability to communicate clearly and simply.
 Although they seem intimidating at first flush, people who use fancy words don’t always get their messages across.
 You, on the other hand, have developed quite the knack to explain the most complex of things in the most simplest of ways.
 When speaking with children, we have to consider our audience.
 We use words they understand and examples they can relate to.
 We also speak empathetically and take the time to patiently listen for any questions.

 Yes, you are a seasoned project manager

 If you’ve ever planned to do anything with a child – a craft project, taking a vacation, planning a birthday party, scheduling doctor appointments or very much anything else – it’s likely you’ve developed some sweet project management skills.
 No matter the scenario, you’ve considered all the ways things can go right and wrong, you’ve developed contingency plans and you’ve made sure you have the equipment and supplies you’ll most likely need.

 You can deal with difficult people

-After almost a decade working in New York, I have dealt with my fair share of difficult people.
-Let me tell you none have been as difficult or frustrating than my girls during their toddler years.
-If you and your little one can come out of the terrible twos or the wicked threenager years unscathed, you can work with any type of person.
+We all have worked with difficult people.
+Yet, at least in my experience, none have been as difficult, uncompromising or frustrating than my own daughters during their toddler years.
+If you and your little one can come out of the terrible twos or the wicked threenager years relatively unscathed, you can work make it work with even the toughest adults.